AYCHAIN/GraphSenseCluster/README.md

 ## Usage

-Add a reference to this package to the `build.sbt` file of your project by adding something along the line of
+Add a reference to this package to the `build.sbt` file of your project by adding

 ```
      libraryDependencies += "at.ac.ait" %% "graphsense-clustering" % "0.3.3"